Programme of Science, Management and Innovation

 The master's specialisation Science, Management and Innovation (SMI) consists of two years.

 Formally, during the first year of your master's, you will follow the courses and activities belonging to the Master's programme in Physics and Astronomy.
 In your second year, you start with the courses and activities attributed to SMI.
 These courses you will follow with students from the entire faculty who are enrolled in this specialisation.

 The requirements for the programme of Physics and Astronomy consist of the following programme-specific components and associated work and study load:

 - Required electives (23 EC), to be chosen from Physics and Astronomy Master's courses.

-- In order to be able to conduct a research project at master level it is recommended to choose the electives in consultation with the prospective thesis supervisor.
+- In order to be able to conduct a research project at the master's level, it is recommended to choose the electives in consultation with the prospective thesis supervisor.